 Cambridge Parkway runs along the Charles River near the Science Center.
 (This map is correct.)

 And where is all that?
-(The red marker is right near the race start/finish line.)
+(Red marker is right next to start/finish line.)

 How do you get there?

 Walk easterly from the Cambridgeside Galleria past the fountain, along the Lechmere Canal, under Land Boulevard, towards the Charles River.

 If you’re dropping someone off, drive in a northerly direction along Land Boulevard (the wide orange road on the map), and pull over just before or after Cambridge Parkway, which runs east/to the right off Land Boulevard (you can use “International Merchant Services” on your GPS).

 Cambridgeside Galleria Garage (100 Cambridgeside Place) –5 hours or fewer $11; more than 5 hours, daily max of $22.

 First Street Garage (Spring St at First) – 5 hours is $8; more than 10 hours is $20.

 There is metered parking to the west of the Galleria, and then, further west, resident parking.